 b. other information, such as content type (message or file), status ("seen", "received by", "read by ", "downloaded by " etc).

+If a file is distributed indirectly with a URL in a message, when this message is stored in the MCData user’s account in the MCData message store, it could be stored as:

+1. an object as the original message with the URL; or

+2. an object as the message with a revised URL that the URL indicates where the file, retrieved from the MCData content server, is stored separately in the MCData user’s storage account.
+With proper security and authorization, this URL can be accessible by other network entities such as the MCData content server.

 NOTE: It is the decision of SA3 on the mechanism to store an encrypted message or file in the MCData message store.

 When a MCData user logs onto a UE with successful authentication and authorization and obtains the user service profile, the message store client on the UE shall synchronize with the user's account on the MCData message store, either automatically or manually (i.e. interacts with the user on which option to synchronize or no synchronization at all), before any MCData service starts.